 Star Trek hit our TV in September 1966 and since the airing of the first episode of the series that began “Star Trek”.
-Check Out the list below - details about the productions, from the one that would be best forgotten in a place where anyone has ever been, to the greatest moment of Kirk and his teammates.
+Check Out the list below - details about the best moments from Kirk and his teammates.

-If even William Shatner - who plays Captain Kirk`s classic incarnation and signed this bomb's history and direction - has he already apologized for the hesitation, how can he disagree?
-“The Last Frontier” is hard to defend, whether from the scenes during a mountain camp, the plot`s boredom, or the end, a light and smoke show that should represent the encounter with God, but more like an acid trip that didn`t work out.
+If even William Shatner - who plays Captain Kirk`s classic incarnation has apologized for the movie, how can we disagree? `The Final Frontier` is hard to defend, whether from the scenes during the mountain camp, the plot`s boredom, or the end, a light and smoke show that should represent the encounter with God, that is more like an acid trip that didn`t work out.

-The meeting between Enterprises` two great captains, Kirk and Picard (Patrick Stewart) should serve as the baton from the original crew to the cast of` The New Generation `series. derived from the classic in theaters.
+The meeting between Enterprises` two great captains, Kirk and Picard (Patrick Stewart) should serve as the baton from the original crew to the cast of` The New Generation `series.
 However, a parallel and paradisiacal dimension turns the new hero into a villain if the viewer thinks that Kirk would live happily ever after without external interference.

 At some point in his life, Leonard Nimoy, an actor famous for his portrayal of the Vulcan Spock who had already had a successful foray into the previous film in the series.
 Looking for Spock, he thought it would be a good idea to send the crew into the 20th century.
 The mission?
 Recover a whale to save the Earth and the Federation.
 The result is not bad, but more like a parody than an Enterprise adventure.